 Faults in the fuel control or governing system are often associated with speed variations of the prime mover, but such speed variations do not always indicate fuel control or governing system faults.
 Therefore, when improper speed variations occur, check all components, including the engine or turbine, for proper operation.
 Refer to the applicable electronic control manuals for assistance in isolating the trouble.
-The following steps describe troubleshooting for the Gas Fuel Control Valve.
+The following steps describe troubleshooting for the control valves.

-Disassembly of the Gas Fuel Control Valve in the field is not recommended due to the dangerous forces contained in the springs.
+Disassembly of the control valve in the field is not recommended due to the dangerous forces contained in the springs.
 Under unusual circumstances, where disassembly becomes necessary, all work and adjustments should be made by personnel thoroughly trained in the proper procedures.